pypeaday/wishlist/README.md

 - 📝 Create multiple wishlists for different people
 - 🔗 Add items with links to where they can be purchased
-- ✅ Mark items as purchased
+- ✅ Mark items as purchased with confirmation
+- 🗑️ Delete items and wishlists with double confirmation
+- 📅 Track when items were purchased
 - 🌓 Beautiful dark/light theme with smooth transitions
 - 💾 Theme preference persists across sessions
 - 📱 Fully responsive design